akdimitri/RRAM_COMPILER/README.md

 **Sense Amplifiers**

 All sense amplifiers were tested in an equaivalent testbech of 4Mb based on the results presented on [Open-Source Memory Compiler for Automatic RRAM Generation and Verification](https://arxiv.org/abs/2104.14885).
 The outputs of Sense Amplifiers in the testbench had been driving 50.47fF Capacitors.
 An 100 Monte Carlo Analysis was run on every Sense Amplifier for every possible combination found in the tables below.
 Even though, 100 Point Monte Carlo Analysis is not enough to estimate the yield of each Sense Amplifier, it provides a clear view about the performance of each Sense Amplifier regarding speed and accuracy.
+The ratio is the R/R_REF where R_REF is the equivalent resistance of 35kOhm of a nmos transistor which will be used in the architecture as refernece.
 For the simulation the state was initialised to LRS (HRS) and then altered to HRS (LRS).
 Both states had to be read correctly for test to be characterised as successful.
 The read times shown on tables refer to the whole read cycle, the access time occures on the last phase of each cycle, therefore, it is less than the time shown on table.
 The following Sense Amplifiers have either 1/2 or 2/3 access time of read cycle.
 As access time, it referred the time that it takes until the correct output is latched.

 *Latch Type*